keithjgrant/Taming-CSS/Selectors & Specificity/chapter2.md

 ## At-Rules

-Most of your CSS will be rulsets, but there is another structure called an *at-rule*.
-Some at-rules are terminated with a semi-colon while others are followed by a block inside brackes.
+Most of your CSS will be rulsets, but there is another structure called an **at-rule**.
+Some at-rules are terminated with a semi-colon while others are followed by a block inside braces.

-One type of at-rule is an `@import`:
+One type of at-rule is an **import statement**:

 ```css
 @import url('base.css');
 ```

-This tells the brower to load another stylesheet into the current one.The `@import` must be placed before any rulesets in the stylsheet.  `@import` should almost always be avoided, as it forces stylesheets to be loaded consecutively rather than concurrently.
+This tells the brower to load another stylesheet into the current one.The `@import` must be placed before any rulesets in the stylsheet.
+Imports should almost always be avoided, as it forces stylesheets to be loaded consecutively rather than concurrently.
 This slows down the page load time in the browser.

-An important at-rule is a *media query*:
+An important at-rule is a **media query**:

 ```css
 @media print {